aroundthecode/python_skel/README.md

-Simplest python project skeleton for quick startup
+Simplest python project skeleton for quick startup.

+You can use rename.sh script to rename "myproject" into a more significant name.